Yagli-El

 Yagli-El (Yaglī-ʼel - the god has shown himself or the god revealed) was a king from Dilmun who was ruling around 1700 BC.
-Yagli-El is known from four cuneiform inscriptions that were placed on steatite vessels.
-Three of these vessels were found in a big tomb on Bahrain.
-It is most likely that this tomb was his burial place.
-All inscriptions bear the same text: Palace of Yagli-El, the servant on Inzak of Akkarum.
-In one of the inscriptions also Yagli-El's father Riʼmum is mentioned, who was then his predecessor.
+Yagli-El is known from four cuneiform inscriptions that were carved in steatite vessels.
+One of these vessels was found at the ancient Dilmun capital at Qal'at al-Bahrain.
+The three other vessels were found in a more that 30 m in diameter monumental stone built circular tomb at a site called the Royal Mound of A'ali in Bahrain - since 2019 a UNESCO World Heritage site.
+(Dilmun Burial Mounds - UNESCO World Heritage Centre).
+An extensive excavation campaign (2010–2022) led by Dr Steffen Terp Laursen has proven the site was the cemetery of the kings of Bronze Age Dilmun.
+All four inscriptions bear the same text: Palace of Yagli-El, the servant of Inzak of Akkarum.
+In one of the inscriptions from the tomb it is also mentioned that Yagli-El's father's name was Riʼmum.
+Ri'mum is known from another now lost inscription and must also have been king and Yagli-El's predecessor.